slack-go/slack/README.md

 ## Minimal RTM usage:

-(For most applications, Socket Mode is a better way to communicate with Slack)
+As mentioned in https://api.slack.com/rtm - for most applications, Socket Mode is a better way to communicate with Slack.

 See https://github.com/slack-go/slack/blob/master/examples/websocket/websocket.go